Published on January 26th, 2017 | by Editor

-With technology taking hold, we decided to ask both men and women in the UK whether they would consider using a dating website to find a potential Valentine this year.
+With technology taking hold, we decided to ask both men and women in the UK whether they would consider using a dating website or app to find a potential Valentine this year.

 Do you agree with this statement?
-The results staggered us, as 83% of respondents said that they would not use these resources specifically for finding a Valentine’s Day date, even though Tinder (a new and increasingly popular mobile application that connects Facebook users) is used heavily by singles’ who are looking to make romantic connections.
+The results staggered us, as 83% of respondents said that they would not use these resources specifically for finding a Valentine’s Day date, even though Tinder is used heavily by singles’ who are looking to make romantic connections.

 Valentine’s Day is not for blind dates…

 While you scratch your heads as we did, there may be a relatively simple explanation for this which also supports the widespread use of technology.
 Perhaps the discerning singles’ in the UK already have their heart set on a potential Valentine’s Day partner with whom they have an existing friendship, which would render a blind date pointless and make communication through social media and email more appropriate as they are already connected.

 The traditional idea of Valentine’s Day is losing it’s relevance…